Cloufield/GWASTutorial/04_Data_QC/README.md

 ### LD Pruning

-There are ofter strong Linkage disequilibrium(LD) among SNPs, for some analysis we don't need all SNPs and we need to remove the redundant SNPs to avoid bias in genetic estimations.
-For example, for relatedness estimation, we will use only LD-pruned SNP set.
+There are often strong Linkage disequilibrium(LD) among SNPs, for some analysis we don't need all SNPs and we need to remove the redundant SNPs to avoid bias in genetic estimations.
+For example, for relatedness estimation, we will use only LD-Pruned SNP set.

-We can use `--indep-pairwise 50 5 0.2` to filter out those are in strong LD and keep only the independent SNPS.
+We can use `--indep-pairwise 50 5 0.2` to filter out those in strong LD and keep only the independent SNPs.
 Please check https://www.cog-genomics.org/plink/1.9/ld#indep for the meaning of each parameter.
 Combined with the filters we just introduced, we can run: